lasotar/nvim-config/README.md

 ## Future
 Current TODO list:
 - Make comment.nvim keymaps editable            Priority: Low
 - Add and configure mini.nvim                   Priority: Medium
-- Add a colorizer                           Priority: Medium
 - Add C debugger                                Priority: Medium
 - Make it suitable for C++                      Priority: Medium
 - Make the config work for Angular webdev       Priority: Low

 ## FAQ
 How to change the theme?
 - You can edit the theme in lua/core/visual.lua.
 Just replace the existing one.
+Then, change the other hexcodes in visual.lua